Endometriosis

 Endometriosis: causes and risk factors

 Why in some women the mucosa from the uterus settles within the pelvis and abdomen is still unclear in detail.
 Accordingly, the development of endometriosis cannot be prevented.
-It occurs more frequently in some families than in others.
+The disease occurs more frequently in some families than in others.
 If the mother suffered from endometriosis, the daughter has a six times higher risk of also suffering from endometriosis during her reproductive years.
 Despite this familial clustering, no single endometriosis gene has yet been found.
-Environmental influences – in the womb, in the neonatal period – and nutritional factors also appear to play a role.

 A possible explanation for the development of endometriosis is so-called “retrograde menstruation”: Instead of the menstrual blood flowing completely through the cervix into the vagina, part of the menstrual blood enters the abdominal cavity through the fallopian tubes together with exfoliated endometrial cells.
 The inflammation caused by this leads to severe pain by irritating the nerves.
 This theory can explain the most common sites, which are affected with endometriosis in the abdomen.
-In addition, there are still cases where the endometrial cells can enter the muscular layers of the uterine wall through tiny openings/micro-injuries and proliferate there as well.
+There are also cases in which the endometrial cells enter the muscle layers of the uterine wall through tiny openings/micro-injuries and can also grow there.
 In this case we speak of adenomyosis, a close relative of endometriosis.

 Symptoms of endometriosis